cecio/USBvalve/README.md

 <img src="https://github.com/cecio/USBvalve/blob/main/pictures/reset_button.jpg" width="35%" height="35%" />

-~~In `PCB` you'll find also a version `1.3` of the board, with some holes on pads 1 and 3 to facilitate the mount of the button.
-But as you can see, you can also use your old version~~. (still waiting the new printed PCB to test it before publishing)
+In `PCB` you'll find also a version `1.3` of the board, with some holes on pads 1 and 3 to facilitate the mount of the button.
+But as you can see, you can also use your old version.

 If you are not using the *BADUSB* functions or if you prefer to have less coverage on detection but keep BOOTSEL usage, I'm also providing a firmware created with *bootsel* enabled (see folder and releases).